Federal Emergency Management Agency (FEMA).

-This is a notice of the Presidential declaration of an emergency for the State of New York (FEMA-3273-EM), dated February 23, 2007, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of New York (FEMA-3155-EM), dated October 11, 2000, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the impact in certain areas of the State of New York resulting from the record snow and near record snow during the period of February 2-12, 2007, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (the Stafford Act).
-Therefore, I declare that such an emergency exists in the State of New York.
+I have determined that the emergency conditions in certain areas of the State of New York, as a result of the West Nile Virus on July 15, 2000, and continuing is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121 et seq. (the Stafford Act).
+I, therefore, declare that such an emergency exists in the State of New York.

 I do hereby determine the following areas of the State of New York to have been affected adversely by this declared emergency: